alvaradoo/arkouda-contrib/arachne/README.md

 The Arachne project provides an extension to Arkouda that mimics the NetworkX API for graph analysis based off Arkouda `pdarrays`.

 ## Installation
-Follow the install instructions specified in the main directory of arkouda-cotnrib.
+Follow the install instructions specified in the main directory of arkouda-contrib.

 When properly built, navigate to both the Arkouda and Arachne main client repos and execute the following commands:
 ```